Kratom Guides

 Will Kratom Mix With My Medications?

 The most concerning combinations are with other opiate drugs.
-Mixing kratom with drugs like fentanyl, codeine, OxyContin, Dilaudid, Percocet, or other opiate medications can increase the chances of overdose because they act on the same receptors in the body.
+Mixing kratom with opiate drugs like fentanyl, codeine, OxyContin, Dilaudid, and Percocet, can increase the chances of overdose because they act on the same receptors in the body.

-There are other interactions that can occur as well — primarily revolving around competition for liver metabolism with kratom and other drugs.
+Other interactions can occur as well — primarily revolving around competition for liver metabolism with kratom and other drugs.

 Everything we take into the body is eventually metabolized by the liver.
 A series of enzymes in the organ are tasked with disassembling or altering the chemical structure of molecules in our blood to help eliminate them from the body.
 These enzymes are referred to as the CYP450 isoenzymes.